 While AMC's NOS4A2 adaptation is sticking closer to Joe Hill's novel for its second season (currently airing), the show is sure to run out of Inscape after the finale.
-According to star Jami O'Brien, who plays the character of Vic McQueen, there may be future seasons still to come.
+According to showrunner Jami O'Brien, there may be future seasons still to come.

 "You know one of the wonderful things about what Joe set up in the novel is that, there are a lot of Strong Creatives in the world, and some of them are good like, Maggie Leigh, and some of them aren't so good, like Charlie Manx," she told Comic Book Resources.
 "And so I think that, were we lucky enough to have multiple seasons and overrun the book, I think that there's a lot implied within the novel for future seasons."

 Thanks to the events of Season 1, the series has already set a precedent for loosely using the source material to tell a unique story that still follows the spirit of the original.
 It's not hard to imagine the same being done for Seasons 3 — infinity (exact number still to come).
-But one thing at a time; right now, Vic needs to confront her past, which comes in the form of Zachary Quinto's Charlie Manx.
+But one thing at a time; right now, Vic McQueen (played by Ashleigh Cummings) needs to confront her past, which comes in the form of Zachary Quinto's Charlie Manx.

 "I don't want to spoil it," O'Brien continued.
 "I will say this, Season 2 is heading towards a dramatic showdown between Vic and Manx."